evillemez/javelin/README.md

 in a scene, which helps you organize the code you write to script those objects.
 So, generally, here are the pieces you need to know about, and what they do:

+* **Javelin** - The global *Javelin* object acts as a registry for components and plugins.
+The Engine uses this internally when instantiating game objects and loading scenes.
 * **Engine** - The engine manages plugins, game objects, and an environment.
-The engine doesn't really know anything at all about the contents of the game objects - it just keeps track of them so they can (or the relevant parts of them) can be processed by the engine plugins.
+The engine doesn't really know anything at all about the contents of the game objects - it just keeps track of them so they can be processed by the engine plugins.
 The Engine defines the main game loop, and tells the plugins to process the game objects once every game step.
 * **Engine Plugins** - These do the real work.
 The Plugins process the actual game objects in the game.
 They do this by looking at the components of the game object.
 On every game step, if a particular game object has a component the Plugin cares about, it may do something.
 For example, if a game object has a *renderer* component, the *ThreeJs* plugin will visually update that component on every frame - otherwise the *ThreeJs* plugin will ignore that object completely.
 Example plugins include:
     * *ThreeJs* - For visually rendering a scene
     * *CannonJs* - For providing physics simulation
+    * *Canvas2d* - For rendering 2d scenes
+    * *Box2d* - A physics engine for 2d scenes
     * *Input* - For capturing user device input
     * *Network* - For connecting to a server with web sockets
 * **Engine Environment** - The engine "runs" in the context of an environment.
 So far there are only two: *browser* and *server*.
-This allows the engine to reconfigure certain internal aspects, like asset loading, game loop iteration, based on the environment in which it is executing.
+This allows the engine to reconfigure certain internal aspects, like asset loading and plugin activation, based on the environment in which it is executing.
 In some environments, the engine may disable certian components - for example by default it will disable the *ThreeJs* and *Input* components when it is executing on the server, because there is no need for them.
 * **Game Objects** - Game objects are mostly containers for components.
 Each object has a unique ID, assigned to it by the engine